 ZombieBloodFights.com would like to say congratulations to the members of The Four Horsemen who will be inducted into the WWE Hall of Fame 2012.

 Bowie Ibarra is the author of the 'Down the Road' zombie horror series from Permuted Press and Simon and Schuster.
-His upcoming book, "Pit Fighters: Baptism by Fire", is a combat-sport themed book featuring a Mexican luchador who crosses over into MMA.
+His combat sport themed books, "Pit Fighters: Baptism by Fire", and "Pit Fighters: Double Cross" feature a Mexican luchador who crosses over into MMA.

 Agree?
 Disagree?
 Please feel free to leave a comment below.